PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 These modes are dynamically registered with PX4, and appear to be part of PX4 to a ground station or other external system.
 They can even replace the default modes in PX4 with enhanced ROS 2 versions, falling back to the original version if the ROS2 mode fails.

-The library also defines its own topics for sending different types of setpoints, ranging from high-level navigation tasks all the way down to direct actuator controls.
+The library also provides classes for sending different types of setpoints, ranging from high-level navigation tasks all the way down to direct actuator controls.
-These topics abstract the internal setpoints used by PX4, and that can therefore used to provide a consistent ROS 2 interface for future PX4 and ROS releases.
+These classes abstract the internal setpoints used by PX4, and that can therefore be used to provide a consistent ROS 2 interface for future PX4 and ROS releases.

 ## Overview